MILAN FASHION PHOTOS: Feben and Rave Review promote looks for women of all shapes, ages and sizes - ExBulletin

 In an act of inclusion, Bergqvist brought her baby with her for the final bow.

-Francesca Liberatores brought her passion for theater to the Milan Conservatory, presenting her latest collection in three parts with the collaboration of the Alpine Symphony Orchestra.
+Francesca Liberatore took her passion for theater to the Milan Conservatory, presenting her latest collection in three parts with the collaboration of the Alpine Symphony Orchestra.

 A third group of models dressed in black symphonic garb and tall headdresses adorned with spotlights entered one by one, turning on each musician's lights, then they picked up their instruments and joined the music.

-The fashion and music show ended with Hayden's Farewell Symphony, written in protest, and each musician put down their instruments, turned off their music stand lights and left the stage after finishing.
+The fashion and music show closed with Hayden's “Farewell” symphony, written in protest, and each musician put down their instruments, turned off their music stand lights and left the stage after finishing.

 |